ComputeCanada/mc-hub/docs/usage-statistics.md

 External Terraform operations can continue during a process restart and are reconciled from their remote state.
 Planning has a five-minute polling deadline;
 remote request latency can extend it.

+Startup does not reset cluster statuses: Terraform Cloud operations can continue while MC Hub is stopped, and the observer refreshes their remote state.
+Abandoned `BACKGROUND_TASK_RUNNING` claims from interrupted HTTP tasks are not automatically recovered.
+Unlike expiration-owned claims, these need ownership or lease tracking before they can safely be released; the observer leaves them untouched.

 The observer refreshes clusters and then waits 30 seconds between sweeps.
 Slow remote requests and outages can delay observations.
 The dashboard shows the last